Zaidizz96/data-structures-and-algorithms/src/linkedList/README_Insertion_Sort.md

 In the final pass, we have the element 42.
 It is larger than all the elements in the sorted array, so it remains in place.
 The array is now completely sorted.

+## Insertion Sort Algorithm
+1. Start with an array of elements to be sorted.
+2. Initialize a sorted section, which initially contains the first element of the array.
+3. Iterate through the unsorted section of the array.
+4. For each element in the unsorted section:
+    - Compare it with each element in the sorted section.
+    - Move elements in the sorted section to the right until you find the correct position for the current element or reach the beginning of the array.
+    - Insert the current element into the correct position in the sorted section.
+5. Continue this process until all elements are sorted.

 ### Efficiency

 - **Time Complexity**: The basic operation in Insertion Sort is comparison.
 It compares elements to find the correct position for insertion.
 This operation happens approximately `n * (n-1)` times, leading to a time complexity of O(n^2).